Duplicate content and SEO are a bad mix.

 What is duplicate content in SEO?

-The more you know about duplicate content, the easier it is to avoid it.
+The more you know about duplicate content and SEO, the easier it is to avoid any potential problems.

 According to Google, duplicate content is defined as “substantive blocks of content” that exactly or partially matches content found elsewhere.